-The master's degree program Changing Societies: Migration - Conflicts - Resources passes the six modules "Theories for Understanding Changing Societies" (6 CP), "Methods for Analyzing Changing Societies" (6 CP), "Migration, Mobility and Transnationalism" (10 CP), "Conflicts and Peacebuilding" (10 CP), "Resources and Sustainability" (10 CP) and "Changing Societies Lab" (18 CP).
+The master's degree program Changing Societies: Migration - Conflicts - Resources includes the six modules "Theories for Understanding Changing Societies" (6 CP), "Methods for Analyzing Changing Societies" (6 CP), "Migration, Mobility and Transnationalism" (10 CP), "Conflicts and Peacebuilding" (10 CP), "Resources and Sustainability" (10 CP) and "Changing Societies Lab" (18 CP).
 To pass the degree program, a seminar paper must be written in two of the three modules "Migration, Mobility and Transnationalism", "Conflicts and Peacebuilding" and "Resources and Sustainability".

 Module "Theories for Analyzing Changing Societies"